-The trim installed in your home has gone through a lot of changes over the last couple centuries.
-On the simple frontier homes of early colonial America there wasn’t much need for the fanciful trim and moldings present in European homes at the time.
+The trim installed in your home has gone through a lot of changes over the last couple of centuries.
+On the simple frontier homes of early colonial America, there wasn’t much need for the fanciful trim and moldings present in European homes at the time.
 It was a wild country and the focus was on survival.
-But as the country matured so did its stylistic tastes in molding.
+But, as the country matured, so did its stylistic tastes in molding.

-Gothic Revival (1840-1870) – A simpler version that the ornate Queen Anne, except for very detailed vergeboards on the steep exterior gable ends.
+Gothic Revival (1840-1870) – A simpler version than the ornate Queen Anne, except for very detailed vergeboards on the steep exterior gable ends.